Perreo Pesau': Promotion and reception

 On March 3, 2021, Alejandro announced that an accompanying music video to "Perreo Pesau'" would be released in two days.
 On March 5, the song was released as the third promotional single from Afrodisíaco, with a music video directed by Alfred Marroquín and filmed in Carolina.
 The visual depicts Alejandro dancing through various areas of the city.
 As of April 2022, it has received over 100 million views on YouTube.
 The song was included on the set lists for Alejandro's the Rauw Alejandro World Tour and the Vice Versa Tour.

 "Perreo Pesau'" was met with positive reviews from music critics.
 Los 40's Ignacio Videla praised the song's energy and thought it "definitely deserved his audiovisual piece".
 Also from Los 40, Laura Coca gave the track a positive review, saying it "invites us to give it our all without control with its reggaeton sounds and its catchy lyrics".
 The song peaked at number 216 on UNIMPRO's Peru Streaming chart and was certified quadruple platinum in Colombia.
 It was also certified gold in Central America by the Certificación Fonográfica Centroamericana (CFC) for receiving over 3,500,000 streams in the region.
+In 2024, it was certified gold by the Productores de Música de España (PROMUSICAE), for track-equivalent sales of over 30,000 units in Spain.